Upadated May 25th, 2021

 Technology can serve as a lifeline to help develop those strategies..
 My work connects me with many futurists and technical experts who provide insights on the exciting technology changes that will roll out over the next 5-10 years.

-Just as Boomers are aging beyond their mid-life years, social media is providing new opportunities to ride the technology wave to share our stories, collaborate, organize, mobilize and have a voice in local issues.
+Just as Boomers are aging beyond their mid-life years, social media is providing new opportunities to ride the technology wave to share our stories, collaborate, organize, mobilize and have a voice in important issues.
 In my hometown, we realize many older adults find it difficult or sometimes impossible to attend important civic and cultural events.
 Using technology and social media, we are developing strategies to stream these events to their community centres and retirement homes.
 Those who are at risk of social isolation can participate in the marketplace of ideas and feel part of the social and cultural fabric of our community.

 If we choose to do so, we are positioned (yet again) to make significant social change – and changes impacting our basic security, quality of life and individual rights.